Find queries where two of my pages compete in the SERP

 Copy this and paste it into Claude, Cursor, or any AI client connected to your GenieSeo MCP URL.

-For my main Search Console property, identify keyword cannibalisation: queries where two or more URLs from my site appeared in search results during the last 28 days, where each ranking URL had at least 100 impressions.
+Look at my main Search Console property and identify keyword cannibalisation: queries where two or more URLs from my site appeared in search results during the last 28 days, where each ranking URL had at least 100 impressions.

 For each query (sorted by total wasted impressions descending, top 20):